-The 16-channel Anode Front-End Board AD16 [11] was designed to hold the CMP16 ASIC (Fig. 4).
-The board receives the signals from the anode wire groups, amplifies them, and selects the signals that are over the preset threshold with precise time accuracy.
-The output logic signals with standard LVDS (Low-Voltage Differential Signaling) levels are transmitted to the ALCT.
-The simple and cost-effective design of the AFEB matched the scale of the mass production and testing of more than 12000 boards.
-The board has 2 layers (one of which is a ground) and on it are one CMP16 chip and a minimum number of service components, including a small voltage regulator TK112B (TOKO America, Inc., Mt.
-Prospect, IL, USA) with current overflow and overheating protection and a "power-ON/OFF" feature.
-The AFEB also has a special test input that is connected to the internal capacitance of each channel of the CMP16 ASIC.
-The amplitude-controlled test pulse from the ALCT's test pulse generator fires simultaneously all 16 channels of the CMP16, and allows the monitoring of the thresholds and functionality of the AFEB.
+27 The output logic signals with standard low-voltage differential signaling (LVDS) levels are trans29 mitted to the ALCT.
+The simple and cost-effective design of the AFEB matched the scale of the mass 31 production and testing of more than 12,000 boards.
+The board has two layers (one of which 33 is ground) and on it are one CMP16 chip and a minimum number of service components, includ35 ing a small voltage regulator TK112B (TOKO)

+- America, Inc., Mt.
+Prospect, IL, USA) with 37 current overflow and overheating protection and - a "power-on/off" feature.
+The AFEB also has a special test input that is connected to the internal capacitance of each channel of the CMP16 ASIC. - 41 The amplitude-controlled test pulse from the ALCT's test pulse generator fires simultaneously 43 all 16 channels of the CMP16, and allows the - 43 all 16 channels of the CMP16, and allows the monitoring of the thresholds and functionality of45 the AFEB.